-Riverside aka what folks from out of the area in Toronto call Leslieville.
-This short strip of Queen Street starts at the big green bridge and extents to Empire Ave just at Jimmy Simpson park in Toronto.
+Riverside aka what folks from out of the area call Leslieville.
+This short strip of Queen Street starts at the big green bridge and extents to Empire Ave just at Jimmy Simpson park.
 Then Leslieville starts but we’ll talk about that on a different page.

-The demographic in this Toronto district is a bit younger than Leslieville Proper and most of the other East End neighbourhoods and unlike the rest of the East Side Riverside has a vibrant nightlife thanks to amazing places like Prohibition and Boots & Bourbon.
-The opening of Boots and Bourbon back in 2014 was a huge step forward in attracting young Toronto residents from out of the area to contribute to the energy of the East Side (like the Opera House has been doing for a long time).
+The demographic here is a bit younger than Leslieville Proper and most of the other East End neighbourhoods and unlike the rest of the East Side Riverside has a vibrant nightlife thanks to amazing places like Prohibition and Boots & Bourbon.
+The opening of Boots and Bourbon back in 2014 was a huge step forward in attracting folks from out of the area to contribute to the energy of the East Side (like the Opera House has been doing for a long time).
 Now Boots and Bourbon may not have been the game changer everyone had hoped for but Streetcar’s “strip club rescue” transforming the former Jilly’s building into a Drake /Gladstone hybrid called the New Broadview Hotel is going to firmly establish Riverside as one of Toronto’s hottest and most desirable neighbourhoods giving King West a run for it’s (new) money.

-Riverside is a hot bed of development in Toronto right now with the most growth focused at Queen and Broadview with the new Riverside Square development.
+Riverside is a hot bed of development right now with the most growth focused at Queen and Broadview with the new Riverside Square development.
 We wrote about Riverside Square a while back.

 And we’re almost ready to open the doors to The New Broadview Hotel, Streetcars Development’s “gift” to Riverside and the East End.
 This gem of a space is literally going to transform the East Side and bring in the much needed after hours traffic to help keep the energy up and demand for housing through the roof.